-Impa act: Protected characteristic Neither Provide further details about the nature of the impact in the sections below, considering the Public Sector Equality Duty that the council has to: 1.
+Impa ict: Positive Negative Neither Provide further details about the nature of the impact in the sections below, considering the Public Sector Equality Duty that the council has to: 1.
 Promote equal opportunity across different groups 2.
 Promote community cohesion 3.
-Help eliminate unlawful discrimination/ harassment/ victimisation Marriage or civil partnership There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic. ' ' Pregnancy or maternity \boxtimes The proposal seeks to establish more school based nursery places in the local area.
-This could therefore have a positive impact on families with and/or planning to have children in the area.
-Race There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic. • Religion or Belief or non- belief There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic.
-Malpas Church Primary School is a Christian faith school that respects the rights of children to follow their own religion as protected under the United Nations Convention on The Rights of the Child.
-Sex \boxtimes There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic.
-Sexual Orientation There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic.
-Malpas Church Primary School is a Christian faith school that respects the rights of children and is committed to fostering positive attitudes towards gender diversity, equality and respectful relationships.
+Help eliminate unlawful discrimination/ harassment/ victimisation There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic. $\boxtimes$ There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic. $\boxtimes$ There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic. $\boxtimes$ There is no evidence that suggests the proposal will have a disproportionate impact on people that share this Protected Characteristic. - Positive Positive Negative